 To meet the challenges of the digital age and to exploit the opportunities that accompany them, we’re taking the crucial steps in creating a Library Without Limit, beyond traditional form and function.
 Libraries today are hybrids of virtual and physical resources.
 Our goal is to continue to build a robust electronic collection while simultaneously redeveloping our physical footprint into a highly flexible, contemporary place to learn and collaborate.

 Why do this?

-Simply, to foster collaboration among institutions of the Texas Medical Center by bringing together educators, researchers and students on shared projects in a shared space on neutral ground,…to expand easy access to critical resources…to be the trusted source of knowledge and information for today and future generations…to continue to be an economical yet tremendous resource to everyone who walks in or logs on.
+Simply, to foster collaboration among institutions of the Texas Medical Center by bringing together educators, researchers and students on shared projects in a shared space on neutral ground,…to expand easy access to critical resources,…to continue to be an economical yet tremendous resource to everyone who walks in or logs on.

 In short, the Texas Medical Center, the largest medical center in the world and certainly of world-class stature, needs and deserves a world-class library.

 Is a physical library still necessary?
 The answer is YES.
 There is something about a physical space where ideas are shared, and quiet learning takes place that draws people to it.

 Libraries have forever been the core for learning and knowledge, but what’s changed is how libraries function, both as a PLACE to be and as a RESOURCE for accessing accumulated knowledge.
 In today’s world, libraries are dynamic resource centers with open concept space planning that encourage collaboration and sharing of ideas and discoveries.